SurajKamal24/mcia-materials/Architecting resilient and performant integration solutions/README.md

  - Bitronix is available as an XA transaction manager for mule applications.
 Each mule runtime can have only one instance of bitronix transaction manager, which is shared by all mule applications
  - SAGA pattern is an alternative to XA when resources are not XA-capable or XA is undesired.
 For instance API invocations.
 Event/choreography pattern and command/orchestration pattern
  - JMS acknowledgement - receipt of JMS message must be acknowledged.
 Unacknowledged messages are redelivered.
 Auto - automatic aknowledgement at the end of the flow or on error continue scope.
 Immediate - Automatic acknowledgement upon receipt and not redelivered if processing fails afterwards.
 Manual - use jms:ack operation.
 Dups_ok - Similar to auto, optimization as acknowledges messages lazily typically after delay or bulk.
 Application must handle duplicate message delivery

+### Module 12 - Designing for reliability goals
+ - Reliability aspires to have zero message/data loss after a mule application stops or crashes.
+A reliability pattern can be implemented to achieve reliability goals using until successful scope, reconnection strategies, redelivery policy, MULE:REDELIVERY_EXHAUSTED error type, transactions, error handling and first successful router
+ - Unitl successful scope repeatedly triggers the code within the scope until succeeds or until a maximum number of retries are exceeded.
+May fail for temporary reasons and may succeed upon retry.
+Re-executing permanent failures unneccessarily pollutes logs and delay returing failures
+ - System errors are thrown when a connection to an external system fails.
+To retry connection failures, mule connectors can set a connection strategy
+ - A redelivery policy can be configured on the event source to specify the number of the time the same event can be processed by the flow before raising a REDELIVERY_EXHAUSTED error.
+Can't be configured on the scheduler
+ - Reliability pattern for non-transactional system.
+Splits the processing between acquistion flow and processing flow using the persistent queues